 - Email Messages

 File storage is entirely separate from data storage and is used for documents, images, and attachments.
-This includes:
+File storage is measured by actual file size, a 5 MB PDF takes up 5 MB of file storage.

 - Attachments on records